 The reference point for k=0 is subcarrier 0 in common resource block 0.

 The value of ρ is given by the higher-layer parameter density in the CSI-RS-ResourceMapping IE or the CSI-RS-CellMobility IE and the number of ports X is given by the higher-layer parameter nrofPorts.
-For NZP CSI-RS configured by the TRS-ResourceSet IE, the density ρ=3 and number of ports X=1.
+For NZP CSI-RS configured by the TRS-ResourceSet IE or by the TRS-ResourceSet-r18 IE, the density ρ=3 and number of ports X=1.

 The UE is not expected to receive CSI-RS and DM-RS on the same resource elements.

-The UE shall assume for a non-zero-power CSI-RS where is selected such that the power offset specified by the higher-layer parameter powerControlOffsetSS in the NZP-CSI-RS-Resource IE or in the TRS-ResourceSet IE, if provided, is fulfilled.
+The UE shall assume for a non-zero-power CSI-RS where is selected such that the power offset specified by the higher-layer parameter powerControlOffsetSS in the NZP-CSI-RS-Resource IE or in the TRS-ResourceSet IE, if provided, or the power offset specified by the higher-layer parameter powerControlOffsetSS-r18 in in the TRS-ResourceSet-r18 IE, if provided is fulfilled.